RijnnVan/Activity-2/README.md

 # Activity-2 - Manuel Jerard F Evangelista

 ## Password Security
-  The risk of accounts being compromised has been on the rise now more than ever.
-If you think you're one step ahead—more vigilant and wiser just because you're in the loop—remember that bad actors, those operating in the shadows and in the dark corners of the web, have become more aware as well.
+  The **risk** of accounts being compromised has been on the rise now more than ever.
+If you think you're one step ahead—more vigilant and none the wiser because you're caught up in the loop—**heh**, just remember, that bad actors, those operating in the shadows and in the dark corners of the web, have become more aware as well.

 ## Security Check